This tutorial shows how to install the Mosquitto Broker for MQTT communication on a Raspberry Pi board.

 6) Restart Mosquitto for the changes to take effect.

 To check if Mosquitto is actually running, you can run the following command:

 Now, you have authentication with username and password enabled.
 Remember that everytime you want to communicate with the broker, you’ll need to provide the username and password.

 Add More Users/Change Password

 To add more users to an existing password file, or to change the password for an existing user, leave out the -c argument:

 mosquitto_passwd <password file> <username>

 For example, if I want to change the password for the sara user and taking into account that the password file we created was called passwd, the command will be as follows:

 Raspberry Pi IP Address

-To use Mosquitto broker later on your projects, you’ll need your Raspberry Pi IP address.
-To retrieve your Raspberry Pi IP address, type the next command in your Terminal window:
+To use Mosquitto broker later in your projects, you’ll need to know the Raspberry Pi IP address.
+To retrieve your Raspberry Pi IP address, type the next command in your Pi Terminal window: